List of World Heritage Sites in Sri Lanka

-As of 2022, Sri Lanka has eight sites on the list.
-The first three sites, the Ancient City of Polonnaruwa, the Ancient City of Sigiriya, and the Sacred City of Anuradhapura, were listed in 1982.
-The most recent site, the Central Highlands of Sri Lanka, was listed in 2010.
-The Central Highlands and the Sinharaja Forest Reserve are natural sites, the other six are cultural.
-In addition, Sri Lanka has five sites on its tentative list.
-The country served as a member of the World Heritage Committee in the years 1983–1989.
+Sri Lanka currently has eight World Heritage Sites.
+The first three sites, the Ancient City of Polonnaruwa, the Ancient City of Sigiriya, and the Sacred City of Anuradhapura were inscribed in 1982.
+The most recently inscribed property, the Central Highlands of Sri Lanka, was added to the list in 2010.
+The Central Highlands of Sri Lanka and the Sinharaja Forest Reserve are natural sites, while the remaining six are cultural sites.
+In addition, Sri Lanka has six sites on its Tentative List.

+Sri Lanka also has four Biosphere Reserves, five inscriptions in the Memory of the World Programme, and three elements inscribed on UNESCO's lists of Intangible Cultural Heritage.
+The country also served as a member of the World Heritage Committee from 1983 to 1989.

+The Sri Lanka National Commission for UNESCO is the official government body responsible for coordinating and implementing UNESCO-related activities in Sri Lanka.
+The commission was established in 1949 and operates under the Sri Lanka National Commission for UNESCO Act, No. 38 of 2024.

 World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.